 Life

 Gaius Cornelius Gallus, son of Gnaeus Cornelius Gallus, was a Roman equestrian born in 69 BCE at the Forum Iulii (modern Fréjus) in Gallia Narbonensis.
-Cicero mentions him in Ad Familiares 10.32 as familiaris meus, and Vergil offers him both thanks and praise in the Eclogues, so he must have had some early prominence in Rome.
-He is also a frequent addressee in Propertius‘ elegies.
+Marcus Cicero refers to him as a close friend (familiaris meus, Fam.
+10.32), and Vergil offers him thanks and praise in the Eclogues, both attesting to his prominence in Rome’s literary and political circles.

-During the war between Octavian and Antony, he sided with the former and fought against the latter’s forces in Egypt, where, after Antony and Cleopatra were deposed, he became its first praefectus.
-However, after setting up monuments to himself in Egypt (i.e. encroaching onto the territory of the newly appointed emperor), Gallus was exiled his actions, his lands confiscated, and sent into exile.
-He was forced to commit suicide in 26 BCE.
+During the war between Octavian and Antony, he sided with the former and fought against the latter’s forces in Egypt, where, after Antony and Cleopatra were deposed, he became its first governor (praefectus Aegypti).
+He fell into disgrace in 26 BCE after setting up monuments to himself in Egypt, which was likely seen as a threat to Octavian’s consolidation of power.
+His lands were confiscated and he suffered from damnatio memoriae and was forced into exile.
+He chose instead to commit suicide.

 Works

-Before the war, he published a set of elegies (Amores, in four books), and, influenced heavily by Euphorion of Chalcis, translated and adapted Greek poetry into Latin.
+Before the war, he published a set of elegies (Amores, in four books), and, influenced heavily by Euphorion of Chalcis and the neoteric poets (like Catullus), translated and adapted Greek poetry into Latin.

-His Amores, of which only scant amount exists, was dedicated to Lycoris, the pseudonym for Cytheris, a Greek mime and freedwoman of Volumnius.
+His Amores, of which only scant fragments exist, was dedicated to Lycoris, the pseudonym for Cytheris, a Greek mime and freedwoman of Volumnius.

 For centuries, the only line of his was a quote found in the Libellus of Vibius Sequester discussing the Scythian river: